Column01/Oracle-Bot/README.md

-# DM Bot
+# Oracle Bot

-A discord bot to manage Dungeon masters on your discord server
+A discord bot to manage groups and other misc functions on your discord server

 ## Commands